Employment in the UK: January 2025

 The estimates presented in this bulletin contain uncertainty.
 For more information on uncertainty, please see our Uncertainty and how we measure it for our surveys web page.

 The figures in this bulletin come from the LFS, which gathers information from a sample of households across the UK rather than from the whole population.
 The sample is designed to be as accurate as possible, given practical limitations.
 Results from sample surveys are always estimates, not precise figures.
 This can have an impact on how changes in the estimates should be interpreted, especially for short-term comparisons.
-For more information on sampling, see Section 2 of our Uncertainty and how we measure it for our surveys webpage.
+For more information on sampling, see Section 2: Sampling the population in our Uncertainty and how we measure it for our surveys webpage.

 !